 Room temperature continuous wave THz DFG QCL sources.
 While a lot of effort has been devoted to improve the THz power and frequency tuning range of the THz sources based on DFG in QCLs, the capability of CW operation at room temperature is of utter importance to wide application and commercialization [157, 165].
 Nevertheless, room temperature CW operation has been difficult to be achieved for the following reasons.
 First, the design priority has been to achieve for a large nonlinear susceptibility for THz generation.
 However, this may compromise the mid-IR performance.
 Second, in order to obtain a large population inversion, the doping of the structure is much higher than a typical mid-IR QCL, which results in a high threshold current density, precluding room temperature CW operation.
 Third, in order to obtain high peak power, the waveguide structure is often wider than a typical mid-IR QCL, which poses a big challenge for thermal management.
-These issues are recently addressed by utilizing a low-loss buried-ridge waveguide design and highly dissipative epi-down mounting scheme (Fig. 39(a)), room temperature continuous wave (RT-CW) operation at 3.6 THz was demonstrated with a continuous power of 3 $\mu W$ [157].
+These issues are recently addressed by utilizing a low-loss buried-ridge waveguide design and highly dissipative epi-down mounting scheme (Fig. 39(a)), room temperature continuous wave (RT-CW) operation at 3.6 THz was demonstrated with a continuous power of 3 μ W [157].

-To further enhance the THz CW power, a new strong-coupled strain-balanced quantum cascade laser design for efficient THz generation based intracavity DFG with a epi-down mounting scheme.
-A single-phonon resonance active region made from a composite strain-balanced Al0.63In0.37As/Ga0.35In0.65As/Ga0.47In0.53As active region is designed with strong coupling of $2\hbar\Omega = 16.5 \text{ meV}$ .
+To further enhance the THz CW power, a new strong-coupled strain-balanced quantum cascade laser design for efficient THz generation based intracavity DFG with an epi-down mounting scheme.
+A single-phonon resonance active region made from a composite strain-balanced Al{0.63}In{0.37}As/Ga{0.35}In{0.65}As/Ga{0.47}In{0.53}As active region is designed with strong coupling of $2\hbar\Omega$ =16.5 meV.
 The concurrent advantage of this strong coupling design is that the upper laser level spreads more into the injector region because of the thin injection barrier, so that the radiative transition is more diagonal, which increases not only increase the slope efficiency with elevated upper laser level lifetime, but also increase the gain spectral width, as evidenced by the electroluminescence (EL) measurement results [155].
-The FWHM of 380 cm-1 is even broader than the previous dual-core lattice-matched active region with a FWHM of ~330 cm-1 in the 9-11 $\mu m$ wavelength range, which makes this homogenous active region is able to provide a sufficiently wide gain to support the 1-5 THz emission [154].
+The FWHM of 380 cm^{-1} is even broader than the previous dual-core lattice-matched active region with a FWHM of ~330 cm^{-1} in the 9-11 μm wavelength range, which makes this homogenous active region able to provide a sufficiently wide gain to support the 1-5 THz emission [154].